sesam-io/ais-integration/README.rst

     return (bearing + 360) % 360

-It turned out I had forgotten to convert the input lat lon coordinates to radians before using the trignometric math functions!
+As it turned out, I had forgotten to convert the input lat lon coordinates to radians before using the trignometric math functions!
 Doh!

 Humans are pretty bad at reading radians, so we convert the bearing value to degrees before we return it.
-The last line is to shift the output value into the correct 0..360 degrees range.
+The last line of the code snippet is to shift the output value into the more human friendly 0..360 degrees range.

 Computing directons
 -------------------

-I wanted the bearing also in a more human friendly compass form, more specifically in the 16-point form (https://en.wikipedia.org/wiki/Points_of_the_compass#16-wind_compass_rose).
+I wanted the bearing also in a more "humanized" compass form, more specifically in the 16-point form (https://en.wikipedia.org/wiki/Points_of_the_compass#16-wind_compass_rose).
-The ``bearing`` value 0 is North with East at 90 degrees, South at 180 and West at 270, so this is a simple partiton of the circle by degress:
+The ``bearing`` value 0 is North with East at 90 degrees, South at 180 and West at 270, so this is basically a simple partiton of the circle by degress:

 ::